MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-urls.md

 ms.subservice: pwa
 ms.date: 09/15/2022
 ---
-# Handle links to your Progressive Web App
+# Handle links to a Progressive Web App

 Native apps on many operating systems can handle links.
 When associated URLs are activated, native apps can request to be launched instead of the web browser, to create a more engaging experience for these apps.